TRaSH-Guides/Guides/docs/Radarr/Tips/Sync-2-radarr-sonarr.md

 ![!Sonarr add List](images/sonarr-add-list.png)

-Then you get a screen with the following options:
+You will get a screen with the following options:

 ![!Sonarr Add Lists Options](images/sonarr-add-lists-options.png)

 1. The name you want to call your Sync list.
-1. Enable so the TV Shows will be automatically added.
+1. Enable so that the TV Shows will be automatically added.
 1. Enable so Sonarr will perform a search when a TV Show is added.
 1. Choose how you want the series monitored initially.
 (2)
 1. Which new seasons should be monitored automatically?
 (3)